USEPA/WNTR/documentation/controls.rst

     >>> cond1 = controls.ValueCondition(tank, 'level', '>', 46.0248)
     >>> print(cond1)
     Tank('1').level > 46.0248

     >>> ctrl1 = controls.Control(cond1, act1, name='control1')
     >>> print(ctrl1)
     pre_and_postsolve  := if Tank('1').level > 46.0248 then set Pipe('330').status to Open with priority 3

 In the following example, a time-based control is defined that opens Pump 10 at hour 121.
-A new control action is defined that opens the pump.
+A new action is defined that opens the pump.

 .. doctest::